willGuimont/willGuimont.github.io/content/blog/2022-02-11-compute-canada/index.md

 Here's a small guide on how to use Compute Canada clusters to train deep learning models.

 In this guide, we'll do the necessary setup to get you up and running on a cluster.
-This guide is written to work with [Narval](https://docs.computecanada.ca/wiki/Narval/en), but it should be easy to adapt it to other clusters by changing the URLs.
-You can see available clusters at [this URL](https://www.computecanada.ca/research-portal/accessing-resources/available-resources/).
+This guide is written to work with <a class="external" href="https://docs.computecanada.ca/wiki/Narval/en" target="_blank">Narval</a>, but it should be easy to adapt it to other clusters by changing the URLs.
+You can see available clusters at <a class="external" href="https://www.computecanada.ca/research-portal/accessing-resources/available-resources/" target="_blank">this URL</a>.

 We recommend Narval for deep learning as of now (2021-2022) because it has 4 NVIDIA A100 (40 Gb memory) per node.

 *This guide was written by William Guimont-Martin, 2021*

+Also available on <a class="external" href="https://github.com/norlab-ulaval/Norlab_wiki/wiki/Compute-Canada-Quickstart" target="_blank">Norlab Wiki</a>.

 # Account creation

 First of all, you'll need a Compute Canada account to access the clusters.
-To do so, please see [Tips for new students](https://docs.google.com/document/d/1fk0P_4wIKaP1giUD0rtbpCtxzj3YYm797RQKklQjpuk/edit?usp=sharing).
+To do so, please see <a class="external" href="https://docs.google.com/document/d/1fk0P_4wIKaP1giUD0rtbpCtxzj3YYm797RQKklQjpuk/edit?usp=sharing" target="_blank">Tips for new students</a>.
 You'll see the URL to apply for an account and Philippe Giguère's sponsor code.

 You'll need your username and your password for the following steps.